mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: User management should be managed in a separate Django app

 :heavy_check_mark: Measurements/Thresholds/Alerts should be managed in another separate Django app

+# Questions

+1. If you had more time, what would you change or focus more on?

+2. Which part of the solution consumed the most amount of time?

+3. What suggestions do you have for stakeholders in this context that they may not have thought of?